Nexmo/station/_documentation/concepts/guides/signing-messages.md

   * Outbound messages must be signed.
   * Inbound messages and DLRs sent to your webhook endpoint are signed.

-2. Nexmo supplies you with the `SECURITY_SECRET` you use to encode and decode signatures.
+2. Nexmo supplies you with the `SIGNATURE_SECRET` you use to encode and decode signatures.

     > Note: this is not your `api_secret`.